You know what’s amazing about the human brain?

 When it’s a focus day, you’re in the zone.
 You’re sitting in your decluttered, distraction-free, study environment.
 You’re absorbing new material, using spaced repetition to memorize material, and studying intensely.

-On buffer days, your brainpower is partially depleted but you still have enough to take care of errands and loose ends.
+On buffer days, you can set brain hacks aside.
+Your brainpower is partially depleted but you still have enough to take care of errands and loose ends.
 Don’t let unfinished tasks pile up—otherwise, they’ll take up precious mental bandwidth during your focus days.

 On free days, focus on rest and enjoyment.
 If you’re putting in 100% effort during your focus days, you shouldn’t feel guilty about putting studying on the back burner.
 Just like weightlifters use rest days to recover and grow their muscles, your brain needs free days to recharge.